Michelin restaurants in Edinburgh: ultimate guide

 Distinction: Michelin recommended

 Named for the street on which it’s located, The Broughton is just a short walk from the eastern end of Princes Street or the New Town.
-Often known as The Broughton Bar, there’s a casual, inviting atmosphere here.

-In fact this Edinburgh dining venue does double up as a local pub, so it’s a great place to come if you want to get under the skin of the city.
+In fact this Edinburgh dining venue does double up as a local pub, so I think it’s a great place to come if you want to get under the skin of the city.
 It’s also the only Michelin recommended pub in the capital.

 Expect a warm welcome, flawless food and a pleasing neighbourhood vibe.